Are you looking for a gorgeous, 3 letter boy name for your son?

 But a longer name may be shortened by well-meaning friends, relatives or even by your son himself – and this scenario often infuriates parents who prefer their child to be called by their full name!

-So choosing a 3 letter name for your little boy can be a great way to get ahead of the game, enabling parents to decide on a name that is more likely to be used in its entirety as intended.
+So choosing a boys name with 3 letters your little man can be a great way to get ahead of the game, enabling parents to decide on a name that is more likely to be used in its entirety as intended.

 In addition, a shorter first name can be a great option if you have a long surname, or even if you just prefer how shorter names sound.